E-path 1

 Västra Vätterleden (Mullsjö – Granvik/Stenkällegården)

-This trail takes you from Mullsjö (Mullsjö Friluftsgård just south of Mullsjö) to Granvik (Stenkällegården) near Karlsborg.
-It is divided into 8 sections and primarily goes through forests.
-The trail does not follow the shore of Lake Vättern but instead leads further inland.
-You’ll find many wind shelters along the way.
+This trail runs between Mullsjö (Mullsjö Friluftsgård, just south of Mullsjö) and Granvik (Stenkällegården) near Karlsborg.
+The trail is divided into eight stages and mainly passes through forest.
+It does not follow the shoreline of Lake Vättern, but instead runs further inland.
+There are many wind shelters along the trail.

 Distance: 177–195 km

-Trail markers: Maintenance and markings can vary between sections, as they are managed by different municipalities.
-The trail is marked with orange paint on trees, posts, and more.
+Trail marking: Maintenance and trail markings may vary between stages as they are managed by different municipalities.
+Orange markings painted on trees, posts and similar surfaces.

-STF accommodation nearby: STF Hjo Villa Eira Hostel
+STF accommodation nearby: STF Villa Eira Hostel, STF Forsvik Hostel

 Bergslagsleden (Granvik/Stenkällegården – Kloten)

 The trail connects to Västra Vätterleden at Stenkällegården near Karlsborg.
-After 280 kilometers, it ends in Kloten.
-Bergslagsleden leads through Tiveden and Kilsbergen, reaching the Bergslagen region.
-The trail is divided into 17 sections and offers a varied hiking experience.
-Many rest shelters with toilets and often drinking water are available along the way.
+After about 280 kilometres, it ends in Kloten.
+Bergslagsleden passes through Tiveden and Kilsbergen before reaching the Bergslagen region.
+The trail is divided into 17 stages and offers varied hiking.
+Many shelters with toilets and often drinking water are available along the route.

 Distance: 280 km

-Trail markers: The trail is well-marked.
-Traditionally marked with orange paint, the markings are being updated with bands featuring the Bergslagsleden logo.
-Blue arrows with the Bergslagsleden logo are on posts with orange tops.
-Loops along the trail are marked only with blue bands/logos.
-E1 markers are planned for installation in 2023.
+Trail marking: The trail is well marked.
+Orange markers are used, although painted markings are gradually being replaced by bands with the Bergslagsleden logo.
+Blue arrows with the Bergslagsleden logo are placed on posts with an orange top.
+Circular routes along the trail are marked only with blue paint or bands with the Bergslagsleden logo.

 Malingsbo-Kloten circuit (Kloten – Björsjö)

-The E1 trail utilizes approximately 20 kilometers of this loop trail in the Malingsbo-Kloten Ecopark.
-From Kloten, the trail leads to Björsjö.
-Here, you’ll hike through a landscape that alternates between enchanting pine forests and open meadows.
-There are rest shelters and cabins available along the trail.
+E1 uses approximately 20 kilometres of this circular trail in Malingsbo-Kloten Ecopark.
+From Kloten, the trail continues to Björsjö.
+Here you hike through landscapes that shift between enchanting coniferous forests and open meadows.
+Shelters and cabins are available along the trail.

 Distance: 20 km